mulesoft-assets/template-sfdc2sieb-contact-aggregation/README.md

 ### Running on Mule ESB stand alone <a name="runonmuleesbstandalone"/>
 Complete all properties in one of the property files, for example in [mule.prod.properties] (../master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.
-After this, to trigger the use case you just need to hit the local HTTP endpoint with the port you configured in your file.
+After this, to trigger the use case you just need to hit the local HTTP listener with the port you configured in your file.
 If this is, for instance, `9090` then you should hit: `http://localhost:9090/generatereport` and this will create a CSV report and send it to the mails set.

 ## Running on CloudHub <a name="runoncloudhub"/>
 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.